Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Clifton Beach - Kewarra Beach has 44 active public transport stops.
-These are served by buses on three different routes that together facilitate 382 weekly passenger trips.
-The area's transport accessibility is rated good, with residents typically residing 375 meters from the nearest stop.
+Clifton Beach - Kewarra Beach has 44 active public transport stops, all of which are bus stops.
+These stops are serviced by three individual routes that collectively provide 382 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically located 375 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transportation at 91%.
+Vehicle ownership averages 1.4 per dwelling.

-Across all routes, service frequency averages 54 trips per day, equating to approximately eight weekly trips per individual stop.
+According to the 2021 Census, some 18.2% of residents work from home.
+Service frequency averages 54 trips per day across all routes, equating to approximately 8 weekly trips per individual stop.

 Frequently Asked Questions - Transport